asamallab/CurvBased_RWNNPrune/README.md

 Contains all the necessary data to generate the figures in the manuscript.

 ## Figures
-Contains all the figures present in the manuscript (can be generated as well from the given code)
+Contains all the figures present in the manuscript (can be generated as well from the given code).

 ## Citation
 In case you use the codes herein, please cite the following manuscript: